RobOrd/Development-Docs/Repository Pattern.md

 So any operation on a BookReview should be done through a Book.
 Since the existence of BookReview is entirely dependent on a Book.
 But when we use an ORM, this problem simply doesn’t exist.
 We can navigate and change an entity which is a root and all the entities that are connected to that entity.
 We do that simply by using navigation properties in most ORMs.

+**Repository Pattern**: To create an abstract data access layer for the application which allows to centralise all data access logic in one place.
+With generic feature, we can reduce the amount of code we need for common scenarios.

+**Unit of Work pattern**: To combine a set of interactions and commit them at once using a transaction.

 - https://lostechies.com/jimmybogard/2012/10/08/favor-query-objects-over-repositories/
 - https://lostechies.com/jimmybogard/2009/09/03/ddd-repository-implementation-patterns/
 - https://deviq.com/repository-pattern/